 Every parent is welcomed into the Havergal Community Parent Association (HCPA).
 The HCPA is Havergal’s parent volunteer organization and serves as a liaison between the school and the parent body.
 There are a myriad of ways for parents to volunteer their time and expertise at the school, from one-hour shifts at Celebration Saturday, to help organizing school events and serving on committees that meet throughout the school year.
 We value the relationship we have with our parents and always appreciate when they are able to be participate in the life of the school.

 What is Havergal College’s philosophy about teaching and learning?

 Havergal has earned a reputation for having a well-researched, state-of-the-art and gender-specific approach to teaching and learning.
 We believe that teaching is most effective when it is purposeful, relevant and focused on both the acquisition of basic skills and knowledge and the development of an understanding of big ideas and concepts that underpin a discipline.
 Students are expected to transfer their learning to solve authentic and novel problems.
 We encourage the in-depth study of the key concepts.
-We also support the development of a growth mindset in our students, the belief that basic qualities like talents, aptitudes, and interests can change and growth through application and experience.
-Helping students develop a growth mindset increases their self-efficacy and helps foster engagement in our students who believe in their own ability to learn and to grow.
+We also support the development of a growth mind-set in our students, the belief that basic qualities like talents, aptitudes and interests can change and grow through application and experience.
+Helping students develop a growth mind-set increases their self-efficacy and helps foster engagement in our students who believe in their own ability to learn and to grow.